Ashime/LoginServer/README.md

 ## Requirements
 - Java Development Kit 8
 - Eclipse or IntelliJ IDEA Community
-- Microsoft SQL Server (MSSQL) 2019 Express
+- Microsoft SQL server (MSSQL) 2019 Express
-- SQL Server Management Studio (SSMS)
+- SQL server Management Studio (SSMS)

 ## Getting Started
 To successfully run the project, please download and install everything from the top to the bottom of the list.
 If you already have some of this downloaded or installed, please skip the current step and move on to the next step.
 There is installation guides to help install some of these applications.